 Our family has always had a love for the ocean, from the calm before the storm, to the waves crashing upon the shore, to the tranquility of the open waters.
 It’s almost like a pull, a pull from deep within our souls.

-So when I found many strong connections with the open waters in our family’s history, I knew that love was written in our DNA.
+So when I found many strong connections with the open waters, in our family’s history, I knew that love was written in our DNA.

 Both my maternal 3rd Great Grandfathers, John O’Connor and Isaac Porter, dedicated their lives to the ocean and of course, my 2nd Great Grandad, John Cornelius O’Connor, found his peace and tranquility upon his boat Allanha, and my Uncle Kevan Townsend and my cousin, Kelly and her beautiful family have spent their lives on the water.

 Today I’m going to share with you the life of one of my maternal 3rd Great Grandfathers, Isaac Porter.
-Though his life was shorter than most, he definitely filled his pages of his book of life well, many of those years spent by the sea.
+Though his life was shorter than most, he definitely filled his pages of his book of life well, with many of those years spent by the sea.

 Isaac Porter was born on January 13th 1834, to Andrew Porter and Maria Porter nee Croad.